jakutyna/BooksREST/README.md

 ## BooksREST

-This project is a recruitment task for an internship in Daftcode daftBlockchains.
+This project is a recruitment task for a Python internship.
 The purpose of the project is to create an online book store based on Django REST framework.
+Application allows users to buy books with money deposited on their accounts.

 ### Used technologies
 * __Python 3.8__
 * __Django__
 * __Django REST__

+### Used technologies - testing
 * __pytest__
 * __pytest-django__
+* __factory-boy__
+* __faker__

 ### Installation